bilde2910/FreeField/docs/accounts.rst

 otherwise causes problems on the map or elsewhere in your community.
 This allows you to contact the user in question should it be necessary.

-Keep in mind that on several provider platforms, the user can change their provider identity.
+.. note:: Keep in mind that on several provider platforms, the user can change
+          their provider identity.
 While each FreeField user will always be internally linked to the correct user on the user's authentication provider by means of a unique ID (such as an account number), the human-readable identity displayed in this field may not necessarily represent the correct user, or even an existing user, if they changed their provider identity since they last authenticated on FreeField.
           Every time a user authenticates (i.e. create a new session by signing in anew), the provider identity in the FreeField database is updated.

           The provider identity will only be updated if the user actually signs in to FreeField, and you cannot force a user to authenticate.
 This means that there is no guaranteed way to ensure that the provider identity stored in the database is always up to date.
 While you can take measures that restrict users' access to FreeField if they do not regularly authenticate, or invalidate their sessions, you should consider any ethical and privacy implications of doing so.

 Provider
 ^^^^^^^^